rimonim/chess_brain/README.md

-# chess_brain: Online Chess and Cognitive Performance
+# chess_brain: Tracking Cognitive Performance with Online Chess

 The tragedy of an undergraduate psychology degree: I sit in lecture after lecture, learning about human mind/brain/behavior.
 It's all fascinating of course, but I didn't come here to learn about human mind/brain/behavior.
 I came here to learn about _my_ mind/brain/behavior.
 Or at least those of people I interact with.
 Unfortunately, interesting psychology research tends to be conducted in laboratories with trained researchers.
 Even after the research stage, good psychometric evaluations are preformed by good clinicians in controlled environments.
 I don't have access to those things at this stage of my life.